Do Go On - 369 - The Night Witches

 Thank you, Simon.

-We're coming up at you from underneath.
+We're coming up, Thatcha, from underneath.

-I'd also love to thank from Finnspang.
+I'd also love to thank from Finnspang in, is that Sweden?

 Yeah, wow.

-I would love to thank Tommy Svensson.
+I would love to thank Tommy Svenson.

-Tommy Svensson is coming in on one of those,
+Tommy Svensson is coming in on one of those

-One of those things, but it's shaped like a swan.
+One of those things, but it's shaped like a swan

-Oh, that's nice.
+Oh, that's nice

 So I assume that swans are going to be used in the name, Bob, is that right?

-It's the paddle boys.
+It's the paddle boys

-Tommy, you've got to let us know what Sweden thinks of Sabaton.
+Tommy you've got to let us know

 What are we dealing with here?